curtash/openhab-alexa/USAGE.md

 ## Single Endpoint

-Single items in openHAB can be mapped to single endpoint in Alexa through the use of the [item metadata](https://www.openhab.org/docs/concepts/items.html#item-metadata).
+Single items in openHAB can be mapped to a single endpoint in Alexa through the use of the [item metadata](https://www.openhab.org/docs/concepts/items.html#item-metadata).

-An simple example of this is a light switch.
+A simple example of this is a light switch.
 In openHAB a light switch is defined as a "Switch" item and responds to ON or OFF commands.

 ```xtend
 Switch LightSwitch "Light Switch" {alexa="Light"}